mouradev/machines/README.md

 ### Machines

-This project is for learning proposes.
+This project is for learning purposes.

 [...]